Sparks (band): 2023–present: The Girl Is Crying in Her Latte, Mad!, and Madder!

 Their next studio album, The Girl Is Crying in Her Latte, and a world tour were confirmed for 2023.
 Sparks re-signed to Island Records in January 2023.
 The album's lead single, "The Girl Is Crying in Her Latte", features a music video released on March 3 with Australian actor Cate Blanchett dancing to the song.
 It was the best selling physical album in the UK on the week of release, and the tour supporting it included some remarkable firsts for the band: Two shows at the Royal Albert Hall, the Glastonbury Festival (featuring Cate Blanchett), the Hollywood Bowl with They Might Be Giants, and the Sydney Opera House.

 Social media posts in September 2024 had the brothers posing with Hong Kong film director John Woo, teasing a collaboration, with the hashtag #xcrucior.
 Woo's Instagram account also posted the photo with hints at a "new project" and commented "maybe not action" (the genre he is most famous for working in).
 Woo has wanted to direct a musical for a long time, and shares a love of French cinema with the Maels (particularly 1964's The Umbrellas of Cherbourg).
-On September 9 he confirmed working on a "half-musical" with Sparks.
+On September 9, he confirmed working on a "half-musical" with Sparks.
+The film, titled X-Crucior, has since remained in development.
+In August 2026, it was reported in The Telegraph that Woo had since left as the film's director, now to directed by someone whose name has yet to be disclosed.